codebar/tutorials/java/lesson1/tutorial.md

 |______________________________________|
 ```
 #### Source files
-Have the extension .java and will contain class files.
+Source files have the extension .java and will contain class files.
 These class files make up the building blocks of your code.
 ```
 public class fruit {